Right now, I am living on a budget, and I need to think carefully about how I spend my money.

 Fiffibelle 🌼

-PS: I’ll share another little update about my finances in a month or two ☺️
+P.S.
+I will share another update on my finances in a month or two ☺️